(Video) Bucharest - Nuremberg with Wizz Air - landing in Nuremberg

 Tip: I have seen that most of the problems arise on boarding.
 Luggage dimensions are not respected, or they are too heavy, the number of cabin luggage is not respected, etc. I myself experienced such a situation and needed some help from my colleagues.
 But I understood the Wizz Air policy very well and admit that I have no object.

-In my experience, you will have no problems with boarding if you follow the airline's operating policy.
-Observe the weight and dimensions of the cabin baggage and get on the plane without "quarreling" with those at the gate.
-Some companies are more permissive, but others are more drastic and will abide by the rules on board as specified.
-Before you fly with a particular airline operator, it is good to document yourself and see what you are allowed and what you are not allowed to take with you, how the cabin baggage is numbered, check the weight, etc.
+In my experience, you will not have problems boarding if you follow the airline's operating policy.
+Observe the weight and dimensions of the cabin baggage and get on the plane without "arguing" with those at the gate.
+Some companies are more permissive, but others are more drastic and will follow the rules on board as specified.
+Before you fly with a particular airline operator, it is a good idea to document yourself and see what you are allowed and what you are not allowed to take with you, how the cabin baggage is numbered, check the weight, etc.

-I conclude by announcing that Wizz Air changes the flight schedule for Bucharest - Nuremberg - Bucharest.
-Starting with August, the flights will no longer be operated in the evening.
-I always choose flights in the evening or in the morning because I want to enjoy full days at the destination.
-Lunch is not very good.
+I conclude by announcing that Wizz Air is changing its Bucharest - Nuremberg - Bucharest flight schedule.
+Starting in August, flights will no longer be operated in the evening.
+I always choose flights in the evening or in the morning because I want to enjoy full days at my destination.
+Lunch is not very advantageous.

 About the experience in Nurnberg and Coburg I will tell you in another article!